You won’t regret watching this video – a quick recap of the 2013 Midcoast Mini Maker Faire!

 About Midcoast Maine Mini Maker Faire:

-Our annual Midcoast Mini Maker Faire will take place on Saturday, September 10, 2016, 11am – 3pm.
+The 5th Annual Midcoast Mini Maker Faire will take place on Saturday, September 9, 2017, 11am – 3pm.

 At the Camden Public Library and adjacent Amphitheatre, Makers of all types will converge in Camden for a family-friendly showcase of invention, creativity and resourcefulness – a celebration of the Maker movement.
 Exhibitors/Makers do not pay for a booth and admission is by donation.
 This is not an art show or a science fair.
 It’s an event for people who make things to share them with the community, to celebrate the process of making and learning.
 This year, food vendors, performers and art installations will join us!